VU-BEAM-Lab/DNNBeamforming/README.md

 ## CITING

-Please cite the below referenced paper when using any of the code or data within this repository.
+Please cite the below manuscripts when using any of the code or data within this repository.

 [1] Luchies, A. C., and B. C. Byram.
 "Deep neural networks for ultrasound beamforming."
 IEEE TMI 37.9 (2018): 2010-2021.
+[2] Luchies, Adam C., and Brett C. Byram.
+"Training improvements for ultrasound beamforming with deep neural networks."
+Physics in Medicine & Biology 64.4 (2019): 045018.

 ## ACKNOWLEDGEMENTS